charles-e/new-c2lem/src/books/_BIP/Sentimental Education.md

 * <span meta="83.1@2025-07-31T20:28:45.660Z"></span> “The face was as yellow as straw.
 At the corners of the mouth there were traces of blood-stained foam.
 He had a silk handkerchief tied around his”
 (M Dambreuse dead - how? - now wifey wants to remarry)

+* <span meta="85.5@2025-08-01T20:38:15.302Z"></span> “ Since Frédéric’s defeat at the election, she was ambitious of obtaining for both of them a diplomatic post in Germany; therefore, the first thing they should do was to follow the current trends of ideas.”
+( now f is juggling 2 women and his bastard son)